rackerlabs/technical-blog/_posts/2020-06-03-rackspace-offers-a-compete-suite-of-services-for-oracle-cx-commerce.md

 the following regions later this year:

 - Europe, Middle East, and Africa (EMEA)
-- Asia, Pacific, and Japan (APJ).
+- Asia, Pacific, and Japan (APJ)

-Oracle&reg; CX Commerce is the latest SaaS-based e-commerce solution from Oracle, so you do not need hosting to run the application.
+Oracle CX Commerce is the latest SaaS-based e-commerce solution from Oracle, so you do not need hosting to run the application.
 The Rackspace Applications (RAS) Digital team has offered solutions for the hosted e-commerce Oracle Commerce Platform, also known as ATG, since 2013.